(Video by Andy Duckworth) Monuments at Night is offered every other Friday during Spring, Summer and Fall.

 After giving you an orientation on the basic techniques of nighttime photography, Washington Photo Safari director E. David Luria will take you to the most photogenic areas of the National Mall.
 Your Safari begins at the Lincoln Memorial with its view of Washington Monument in that “magic hour” of deep-blue twilight.
 Then you walk along the famous Reflecting Pool , turn around and photograph the Lincoln Memorial itself in the twilight.
 We then photograph the poignant Vietnam Womens Memorial, the powerful Vietnam Veterans Memorial, the extraordinary Korean War Memorial with its illuminated, fear-filled faces of men in combat, and then back inside the awesome Lincoln Memorial with its majestic statue of President Lincoln beautifully illuminated in strong portrait lighting.
 We end up at the whimsical and brightly illuminated Albert Einstein Memorial at 22nd St and Constitution Ave NW.

-At each location on this three-hour Safari, Mr. Luria reviews white balance settings for digital cameras in nighttime shooting, how to shoot at night WITHOUT using a flash, and how to achieve interesting composition with close-up detail that truly brings out the meaning of each memorial and statue.
+At each location on this 2 and one half-hour Safari, Mr. Luria reviews white balance settings for digital cameras in nighttime shooting, how to shoot at night WITHOUT using a flash, and how to achieve interesting composition with close-up detail that truly brings out the meaning of each memorial and statue.
 He purposefully does NOT bring his own camera so that he can spend more time on individual hands-on instruction.
 This Safari will help you achieve really beautiful, postcard-quality images of the nation’s capital.
 These monuments truly look and photograph much better at night than they do in daytime!

 NOTE: Non-photographer companions/spouses are welcome to attend at no charge.
 However, please bear in mind that this is a workshop in nighttime photography, not a traditional “tour” of the monuments at night.
 We spend much more time at each monument and statue than one would spend on a typical tour, discussing such issues as composition, white balance, exposure, lighting and lens and camera usage, issues a non-photographer might find BORING!
 For a historic overview and genuine tour of the DC monuments at night, we recommend any of DC’s excellent guided tour companies.